kyma-project/kyma/docs/service-catalog/docs/001-overview-service-catalog.md

 You can perform the following operations in the Service Catalog:

 - Expose the consumable services by listing them with all the details, including the documentation and the consumption plans.
-- Consume the services by provisioning them in a given Environment, which is Kyma's representation of the Kubernetes Namespace.
+- Consume the services by provisioning them in a given Namespace.
 - Bind the services to the applications through Secrets.